 Ah, the golden years.
 But in these post-crisis times, many seniors are spending more time worrying about the roof over their heads than what hobby to pick up next.
 Some seniors are among the millions of Americans facing foreclosure because they can't afford to continue making the payments.
 Others are struggling with rising medical bills or simply can't continue to pay the mortgage on their fixed-income.
 These are three of the primary reasons seniors consider reverse mortgages -- a type of equity loan that is on the rise.
-Seniors who need to cash out on the equity of their home have several options:

 - They can sell the larger home and use the equity to buy a smaller home for cash and maybe have something left over to help pay the bills.

 - They can take an equity line to tap the equity that has built up over the years, but they must be able to afford to make the payments